fasrc/User_Codes/Training/Advanced_Cluster_Usage/Exercise1/README_C.md

 gcc -o mem_test.x mem_test.c -O2
 ```

 This will generate the executable `mem_test.x`.
-The Fortran source code is included
+The C source code is included
 below:

 ```c